-Council staff concurs that, if authority to pay this supplement is enacted, its aggregate amount should be controlled each fiscal year through the annual operating budget.
-Council staff recommendation: insert on ©2, line 3, after pay: subject to appropriation.
+The Committee concurred that, if authority to pay this supplement is enacted, its aggregate amount should be controlled each fiscal year through the annual operating budget.
+Committee recommendation: insert on ©2, line 3, after pay: , subject to appropriation,

-If the total County appropriation for this supplement is capped, then the amount of the individual County supplements could have to be less than 50%.
+If the total County appropriation for this supplement is capped, then the amount of the individual County supplement would have to be less than 50%.
 To reflect this adjustment, the credit percentage should be amended.
-Council staff recommendation: Insert on $\mathbb{C}2$ , line 20, after program: or a lower percentage, set in the annual operating budget resolution, which reflects the relative proportions of the respective annual appropriations for the state tax credit and the County supplement
+Committee recommendation: Insert on ©2, line 22-24: or a lower percentage, set in the annual operating budget resolution, which reflects the relative proportions of the respective annual appropriations for the state tax credit and the County supplement

 4) Should the County subsidize other start-up biotechnology firms?
 Eligibility for the County supplement under Bill 5-10 is restricted to firms that receive the state credit, which is something of a lottery.
 Other similar County firms could be just as deserving.
 However, funding them would add to the program's cost and would require added administrative steps.
-Council staff recommendation: if this program is approved, for now offer the supplement only to firms that receive the state credit.
+Committee recommendation: if this program is approved, for now offer the supplement only to firms that receive the state credit.

-Technical amendments DED staff submitted technical amendments to better link the County supplement to the state credit.
-If the Committee recommends enactment, Council staff will incorporate those amendments into the Bill.
+Technical amendments DED staff submitted minor technical amendments to better link the County supplement to the state credit.
+Council staff has incorporated those amendments into the Bill.